krahets/hello-algo/en/docs/chapter_stack_and_queue/deque.md

 # 5.3 &nbsp; Deque

 In a queue, we can only remove elements from the front or add elements at the rear.
-As shown in Figure 5-7, a <u>double-ended queue (deque)</u> provides greater flexibility, allowing the addition or removal of elements at both the front and rear.
+As shown in Figure 5-7, a <u>double-ended queue (deque)</u> provides greater flexibility, allowing elements to be added or removed at both the front and the rear.

 ![Operations of deque](deque.assets/deque_operations.png){ class="animation-figure" }